School Nurse Resources

 - national guidelines

 Food Allergy and Anaphylaxis "Get Trained"/NASN Resource

-Get Trained© is a program intended to be used as a tool and resource for scripted training of unlicensed school staff to administer epinephrine via an auto injector during an anaphylactic emergency.
+Get Trained© is a program intended to be used as a tool and resource for scripted training of unlicensed school staff to administer epinephrine via an auto-injector during an anaphylactic emergency.
 The program recommendations and content are based on best practices.
 Each school nurse must exercise independent professional judgment when practicing and conducting training.
-Because nurse practice acts differ from state to state, each school nurse must ensure before presenting the training that it is consistent with applicable state laws and regulations, including those governing delegation, as well as applicable school district policies and procedures.
+Because nurse practice acts differ from state to state, each school nurse must ensure before presenting the training that it is consistent with applicable state laws and regulations, including those governing delegations, as well as applicable school district policies and procedures.

 The Get Trained School Nursing Program is only intended to provide training to unlicensed school staff to administer an epinephrine auto-injector.

 Food Allergy Research and Resources: CDC Voluntary Guideline for Managing Food Allergies in Schools and Early Care and Education Centers

 In consultation with the U.S. Department of Education and a number of other federal agencies, CDC developed the Voluntary Guidelines for Managing Food Allergies which provides practical information and planning steps for parents, district administrators, school administrators and staff, and ECE program administrators and staff to develop or strengthen plans for food allergy management and prevention.